How to Get Someone Into Rehab: Guide for Family Members

-When Is Help Needed?
+When Is Addiction Help Needed?

-Any of these signs can point to a substance abuse problem, but they don’t necessarily mean an addiction has occurred.
 Deciding to intervene in a person’s drug or alcohol use can be something of a judgment call and may require a second opinion from other loved ones or health professionals.

 Luckily, there is a common procedure for confronting an addicted loved one and getting that person into a rehabilitation center.
 Addiction treatment centers will prepare for new arrivals in order to take them in as soon as they accept treatment.
 However, this means that anyone looking to send a reluctant family member to rehab will have to do some planning first.